WHITE OAK

 European White Oak (at upper right) yields especially wide, longboards and generally has a tighter grain and a more uniform color than American White Oak.
 Typically it’s a warm honey color but ranges from light brown to a rich, dark brown.
 European White Oak has a tannin content higher than other oaks and thus responds well to fuming (the process of exposing the wood to ammonia gas in a sealed chamber).

-Shown above is our Select Plainsawn Grade of Appalachian White Oak in 3/4″ x 7″ widths and 16′ lengths.
-The cabinets and millwork in this kitchen are made of Appalachian Hickory.
+Shown above is our Select Plainsawn Grade of White Oak in 3/4″ x 7″ widths and 16′ lengths.
+The cabinets and millwork in this kitchen are made of Hickory.

 Shown above is fumed European White Oak.
 The greater tannic acid in this specie makes the fuming color much darker, almost the color of Walnut.
 The samples at right are natural European White Oak.